-- The Looking Glass Wars starts out by revealing that Alice (actually spelled "Alyss") is a lost princess of the real Wonderland.
-When she ended up in our world, she told Charles Dodgeson her plight in the hopes that he'd write a tell-all book, and he proceeded to get everything she'd told him wrong.
+- The Looking-Glass Wars starts out by revealing that Alice (actually spelled "Alyss") is a lost princess of the real Wonderland.
+When she ended up in our world, she told Charles Dodgson her plight in the hopes that he'd write a tell-all book, and he proceeded to get everything she'd told him wrong.

-- Neil Gaiman has done this, most notably with Snow, Glass and Apples ("Snow White" from the stepmother's point of view) and the film adaptation of Beowulf.
+- Neil Gaiman has done this, most notably with Snow, Glass and Apples ("Snow White and the Seven Dwarfs" from the stepmother's point of view) and the film adaptation of Beowulf.

 - Lenore Hart's novel Becky is told from Becky Thatcher's point of view—apparently, Mark Twain lied about quite a few of the events in The Adventures of Tom Sawyer.
 Specifically, Becky was One of the Boys, and Injun Joe was framed.